dkharazi/oldnotes/bayesian_inference/03_markov_chains.md

 ## Notation within Statistical Mechanics
 - A state refers to a unique observation of some system
-- A system refers to a collection of random variables, which includes the states i and j (as an independent and dependent random variable)
+- A system refers to a collection of random variables, which includes the future state i and current state j
+	- The states i and j are essentially thought of as independent and dependent random variables, respectively

 ## Markov Process
 - A Markov process is a stochastic process that has the following properties:
-	- The number of possible unique outcomes (or states) is finite
+	- The number of distinct possible outcomes (or states) is finite
+	- Supports the Markov Property or "memorylessness"
-	- The Markov Property/"Memorylessness": The outcome of a random variable depends only on the previously observed outcome of that same random variable
+		- The outcome of a random variable depends only on the previously observed outcome of that random variable
-	- The probabilities are constant over time
+	- The probabilities (associated with each transition between other state) are constant over time
 - Since the probabilities of each state are constant over time, then we only ever need to know the previous outcome
-	- That is, the next state is only conditional on the present state of the system, since its past states are independent of the next state
+	- That is, the next state is only conditional on the present state of the system, since its past states are considered to be independent of the next state
-	- Said another way, the next observation is only conditional on the current observation of a random variable, since its past observations are independent of the next observation
+	- Said another way, the next observation is only conditional on the current observation of a random variable, since its past observations are considered to be independent of the next observation
-- The Markov Property doesn't usually apply to the real world, so we wouldn't expect our predictions to be very accurate
+- The Markov Property doesn't usually apply to systems within the real world, so we wouldn't expect our predictions to be very accurate
 	- However, running the Markov chain for thousands of iterations typically provides us with a good long-run prediction

 ## Example of a Markov Process using Weather